WhoLeb/WhoLeb/README.md

 *                                                                                                                      *

-My ideal goal is to become a pro gamedev, however as for now I am a computer science student in St Petersburg, Russia
+My ideal goal is to become a pro gamedev, however as for now I am a computer science student in St Petersburg, Russia.

-Nice to meet you, make yourself at home
+Nice to meet you! make yourself at home!